 That way, when those negative thoughts rush in (like when you step on the scale and see that you gained a stinkin’ pound instead of losing after you worked so hard!), you are ready to push them out of your mind with the Truth.

-10 Bible Verses for Your Weight Loss Journey
+Scripture for Weight Loss

 1. 1 Peter 3:3-4